 6. Filthy Gods (American Gods)

-There is a gentlemen’s society at Yale, and our hero Gabriel is a part of it.
+Yale has a gentlemen’s society, and our hero, Gabriel, is a part of it.
 Gabriel, over the years at Yale, this is his and the heroine’s junior year at Yale.
-They have been battling it out, trying to get the best grades, and they argue and banter back and forth in class.
-Juliet, our heroine, comes from less money than Gabriel doesn’t have that trust fund lifestyle.
+They have been battling it out, trying to get the best grades, arguing, and bantering back and forth in class.
+Juliet, our heroine, comes from less money than Gabriel and doesn’t have that trust fund lifestyle.

 Juliet decides to work as a maid at a local sushi hotel one summer.
-Gabriel’s mother owns a set hotel, so she ends up being his maid.
-But there’s also the enemies aspect since they battled it out in college.
+Gabriel’s mother owns a hotel, so she becomes his maid.
+But there’s also the enemies aspect since they battled it in college.
 It is very angsty and steamy, but it’s also incredibly well-written.

 Author: R. Scarlett